 When looking at Waiting to Exhale, the one work that these two famed creative artist have in a common, a lot is to be said about both the book and the film version.
 The book quickly helped to establish McMillian as a force to be reckoned with amongst contemporary female fiction writers.
 Donnella Canty writes in her article, McMillian Arrives, that the novel lived up to the praise she’d heard from her colleagues and that it was one of the most well written, true-to-life books that she’d ever read.
 She also felt that McMillian’s story-telling strategies and precise command of narrative voice were exceptional.

 In an article titled A review of Waiting to Exhale, the author didn’t feel quite as taken with McMillian’s rhetorical skills.
 The article stated that the speech patterns that were used may leave some readers feeling a bit disconcerting.
-The profane use of derogatory language is one of the novels major drawbacks.
+The profane use of derogatory language is one of the novel’s major drawbacks.
 Canty, however, defends that claim in her article by stating, “The black dialect and voices McMillian uses to tell all of the women’s stories draw readers into black culture.”
-Another pitfall that the novel suffers due to McMillian’s writing strategies is its wordiness.
+Another pitfall that the novel suffers due to McMillian’s writing style is its wordiness.
 The book is 400 pages long.
 This is unnecessary and according to Paula C. Barnes, author of the article Review of Waiting to Exhale, “McMillian tends to over-explain”.
 This found to be true throughout the entire novel.
 She took two written pages to write something that could have been written in two paragraphs and meant just as much to the work as a whole, which Barnes states, is a flaw of her early work.

 Charles R. Larson, author of The Comic Unlikelihood of Finding Mr. Right, agrees with the other writers about McMillian’s writing flaws, but he’s also in agreement with the rest of the authors as to what makes the novel so good, which is the content.
 Each one of the articles praises the content and what McMillian was able to do with the novel.
 The richness of her characters and their relationship was a major strong point.
 Both Larson and Canty agree that “through their struggle, McMillian depicts the bonds of friendship and relationship… [that] adds a number of revealing variations”.
 In the article A review of Waiting to Exhale, the author states that “each character is drawn with authenticity and empathy...”
 This is a nod that both Larson and Barnes agree with as well.